Construction Safety Checklist

 Contractors are a pretty tough lot.
 But no one can resist the effects of extreme heat and cold all the time.
 Heatstroke is a pretty common affliction for residential contractors working in hot weather, while in winter construction, ice and snow have their own sets of hazards as well.
 Heatstroke can be fatal if ignored—as can a fall from a slippery roof.
 Be sure to monitor the weather during the summer and winter and schedule shorter shifts or call off work as appropriate.
 If you do have your team out during a heat wave or cold snap, encourage your workers to take frequent breaks so they can warm up or cool off as needed.
 No one is going to drop of heatstroke on your watch!

-Necessity and financial circumstances often push workers out on the jobsite alone.
+Necessity and financial circumstances often push workers such as roofers out on the jobsite alone.
 Or perhaps you own your own small business and exclusively work by yourself.
-Either way, it’s risky, and you should take proper precautions to keep yourself safe.
+Either way, after receiving your roofing leads and starting on the jobsite it’s risky, and you should take proper precautions to keep yourself safe.
 For one thing, make sure that someone—a significant other, a family member, a neighbor—always knows where you are and when you can be expected back.
 Additionally, keep a first aid kit with you on the jobsite and learn how to self-administer self care—particularly for cuts, puncture wounds, and burns.
 Always make sure you have a fully charged cell phone or radio so you can call for help if you need it.
 It may seem unlikely, but if something does happen, you’ll be glad you have it.

 Failure to develop an emergency response plan